-Sometimes you may need to turn in a very narrow channel between pontoons, without enough space to execute a normal turn under power.
+When learning how to berth a boat, the skill of turning in a narrow channel is essential.
+When marina berthing a yacht, sometimes you may need to turn in a very narrow channel between pontoons, without enough space to execute a normal turn under power.
 On many occasions, you can use [ prop walk ] to turn the yacht in nearly its own length but a strong wind or poor boat performance under power may render this impossible.

-When negotiating a boat marina to find a berth, the yacht heads down a narrow channel which may turn out to be a dead end.
+When negotiating a marina to find a boat berth, the yacht heads down a narrow channel which may turn out to be a dead end.
 In these circumstances being able to turn the yacht or to reverse out may be required.
 Many yachts have poor characteristics when reversing under power.
 Also a following wind makes it difficult to turn safely in the space available.
 If a [ prop walk assisted turn ] is not feasible, consider using the anchor to help turn the yacht.

 Assess the effects of prop walk, wind, and tide on the yacht while moving into or out of berth.
-Plan to use the appropriate mooring warp to prevent or promote the required turn.
+Plan to use the appropriate boat mooring warp to prevent or promote the required turn.
 A warp used this way is rigged as a slip line enabling it to be released quickly and easily from on board.

-Before you arrive at a boat marina, contact the marina berthing master by VHF radio to obtain directions to a suitable berth.
+Before you arrive at a boat marina, contact the marina berthing master by VHF radio to obtain directions to a suitable boat berth.
 Remember to ask which side of the yacht you will be berthing on, so that you can prepare warps and fenders on the correct side.

 Before approaching a boat marina berthing, it is vital that you know your yacht's characteristics at slow speed and are able to turn in tight spaces using the effects of prop walk.
 If the yacht has poor handling in reverse, avoid particularly tight or difficult berths.